forcedotcom/SalesforceMobileSDK-iOS/readme.md

   - A few Objective-C APIs aren’t available in Swift.
 These APIs are marked with the `NS_SWIFT_UNAVAILABLE("")` macro.
   - If an Objective-C API isn’t marked with either the `NS_SWIFT_NAME()` or `NS_SWIFT_UNAVAILABLE("")` macro, you call it in Swift using its Objective-C naming.
+- We've redesigned our Swift APIs to use closures and/or delegates for asynchronous calls.
-- Mobile SDK no longer supports the `Cocoa Lumberjack` logging framework.
+- Mobile SDK no longer requires the `Cocoa Lumberjack` logging framework.
 For compiler-level logging, use the `os_log()` function from Apple’s unified logging system.
 See [iOS Compiler-Level Logging](https://developer.salesforce.com/docs/atlas.en-us.noversion.mobile_sdk.meta/mobile_sdk/analytics_logging_ios.htm).

 **Miscellaneous Changes**